steve-g-lynn/gnumeric-options-plugin/README.md

 # gnumeric-options-plugin
-minor customizations to the gnumeric fn-derivatives plugin
+Minor customizations to the gnumeric fn-derivatives plugin

 This includes a few minor customizations to the options plugin in gnumeric.